-Sure, growing and maintaining a beautiful garden during the spring, summer and autumn is a piece of cake – you have the warm temperatures and sunny skies on your side.
-Once the winter season rolls around, it can feel impossible or useless to keep up with all your hard gardening work – it doesn’t have to be that way.
-There are actually quite a few beautiful trees (and other plants – check out upcoming blogs) that thrive during the winter’s harsh weather.
+Sure, growing and maintaining a beautiful garden during the spring, early summer and autumn is a piece of cake… you have the warm temperatures and sunny skies on your side.
+Once the winter season rolls around, it can feel impossible or useless to keep up with all your hard gardening work.
+It doesn’t have to be that way with winter blooming plants.